erizov/Professor/semester_1/lecture_11_dynamic_programming/fibonacci/README.md

 **Common Combinations:**
 - Employed together in production systems for optimal performance
-- Complementary algorithms that solve related problems
+- Complementary algorithms that tackle related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **Memoization**: Fibonacci capplyuse memoization, but memoization is a technique, not the approach
+- **Memoization**: Fibonacci capplyuse memoization, but memoization is An algorithm, not the strategy
 - **Dynamic Programming**: Fibonacci is a DP problem, but DP is a paradigm, not this specific algorithm
 - **Matrix Exponentiation**: Fibonacci can be computed via matrix exponentiation, but that's an optimization method